JosiahBizure/tinyraycaster/README.md

     - Adds floating-point `(x, y)` coordinates to represent the player in map space
     - Converts player position to pixel space and draws a small 5×5 white square
     - Independent of map content; no collision or orientation yet

+- **Step 4**: Cast a simple ray from the player's viewpoint
+    - Adds `player_angle` to define viewing direction (in radians)
+    - Steps along a ray using cosine and sine to compute (x, y) positions
+    - Stops when a wall is hit; draws each ray point in white